ekrich/sbt-scripting/README.md

 	println("Hello, " + args.headOption.getOrElse("World") + "!")
 	println("Args: " + args.toList)
 	```
 	The scripts are simple but they can be as complex as you need.
-The references section includes a link to a script that gives you the idea that the script can be a very complicated application.
+The references section includes a link to a script (Gist) that gives you the idea that the script can be a very complicated application.

 ##### Script Restrictions
 Script file names **may not** have spaces in the file name or embedded periods except for the file extension.
 The periods get interpreted later downstream as a package name which will cause an error.